The radiation field on product cones: Function spaces

-It is worth pointing out that the characterization of domains stemming from Lemma~\ref{lem:base-domain} shows that if $\chi\in\CI_{c}$ localizes near $\mf \cap \cf$, then the map $u \mapsto \chi u$, viewed as a map from the domain to $L^{2}$ (with respect to the relevant metric) is compact.
-By duality, the corresponding map from $L^{2}$ to the dual of the domain is also compact.
-This observation is used in the Fredholm statement proved in Section~\ref{sec:prop-sing-bound}.
-When $\dim Z = 1$, the characterization of the Friedrichs domain given by Melrose--Wunsch~\cite[Proposition~3.1]{MW} also shows the compactness of these inclusions.
+We point out that the characterization of $\dom$ stemming from Lemma~\ref{lem:base-domain} shows that the inclusions $\dom \hookrightarrow L^{2}$ and $L^{2}\hookrightarrow\dom'$ are compact.
+This observation is crucial to the Fredholm statement proved in Section~\ref{sec:fredholm-property}.
+When $\dim Z = 1$, the characterization of the Friedrichs form domain given by Melrose--Wunsch~\cite[Equation 3.11]{MW} also shows the compactness of these inclusions.

+Just as in the bulk spacetime, pseudodifferential operators of order 0 (and their semiclassical counterparts) preserve these spaces.
+The following lemma is proved in the same way as its classical analogue (Lemma~\ref{lem:psib-acts-on-st-domain}): \begin{lemma} If $A \in \Psibh^{0}(X)$ is a basic operator, then